alimate/webflux-Inconsistency/README.md

 # Demo Reactive Project
-This project is created to demonstrate an inconsistent behavior between `@WebFluxTest`s and what happens in the real world , when we manually run a Spring Boot application.
+This project is created to demonstrate an inconsistent behavior between `@WebFluxTest`s and what happens in the real world, when we manually run a Spring Boot application.

 ## Steps to Reproduce
 As you can spot from the project files, we registered a bean of type